 Week after July 22: Stories will be compiled on MoWFF website along with a brief statement from each winner about their experience.
 Students will also be required to share their work with the festival on their social media platforms.

 Contest Rules and Guidelines

 All students must be enrolled in a college or university.
-Each contest winner will be responsible for procuring their own housing in the Washington D.C. area from July 10-22, with reliable transportation to and from program activities.
+Each contest winner will be responsible for procuring their own housing in the Washington D.C. area from July 10-22.
 All submitted work must be original and must have only one author.
 No double bylines.
 Contest winners are required to promote their finished products on social media.